Travel Africa & More

 The Great Migration: The Masai Mara’s Most Famous Spectacle

+The single biggest reason the Masai Mara is world-famous is its role in the Great Migration, one of the largest land-animal movements on Earth.
 Each year, massive herds of wildebeest, zebra, and gazelle move between Tanzania’s Serengeti National Park and Kenya’s Masai Mara in search of fresh grazing.
 When the herds reach the Mara River, the real drama begins: chaotic crossings, strong currents, waiting crocodiles, and predators nearby.

 What makes it so special: